 Yeah.

-I have many, many boots and I’ve never had a pair of boots that get this many compliments.
-Now, you may argue that’s because they’re pretty “basic” so more people like them, which would be a fair point.
-But despite the lightness and the fact that they almost feel like slippers, I feel confident when I’m wearing these.
+But despite the lightness and the fact that they almost feel like slippers, I feel confident wearing them.
 People just like them, even if they are shapeless and blobby.

-Look, the sole has a million and one issues with durability and stability, but it’s comfortable.
-The leather is thin, weak, and stains easily, but it’s comfortable.
-You can’t wear them with anything formal, but they’re comfortable.
-And while comfort doesn’t always trump durability I would argue when shoes are this cheap, I think “they’re comfy and they spruce up a casual outfit” is more than enough reason to grab a pair.
+And while comfort doesn’t always trump durability, I would argue that when shoes are this cheap, “they’re comfy, and they spruce up a casual outfit” is enough to grab a pair.

 Hi Nick,